AnvilloyDevStudio/IdleCorp-Profit-Bot/README.md

 For some more information, you may head to [the Google Site](https://sites.google.com/view/idlecorpprofit).

-There are also some files stored in [https://github.com/AnvilloyDevStudio/IdleCorp-Profit-project](another repository).
+There are also some files stored in [another repository](https://github.com/AnvilloyDevStudio/IdleCorp-Profit-project).

 ## Current State & Future